WangJ0347/FA595_Flask/README.md

 # FA595_Flask

 # 1 Sentiment analyzer
-This service is based on nltk functions.
-It provides the sentiment analysis of the string provided.
-On detail it returns the conpound.
+This service is based on nltk Vader functions.
+VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool, it is used to quantify how much of positive or negative emotion the text has and also the intensity of emotion.
+The servise generates the sentiment analysis of the string provided.
+On detail, it returns the conpound, the most important mesurement generated from the analysis.
 Higher the compound, more positive is the string submitted.
 In addition the function set a threasold at compound equal to 0.5, if it is higher it states that the string has a positive sentiment, if it is lower it suggests a negative sentiment.